Railway

 Why Deploy Evolution API With n8n on Railway?

-By deploying Evolution API With n8n on Railway, you get a complete starter stack for WhatsApp automation: Evolution API for the WhatsApp HTTP REST API, n8n for workflow automation, PostgreSQL for data, Redis for cache, and Railway volume storage for persistent instance files.
+By deploying Evolution API With n8n on Railway, you get a simple starter stack for WhatsApp automation: Evolution API for the WhatsApp HTTP REST API, n8n for workflow automation, PostgreSQL for Evolution API data, and Railway volume storage for persistent service files.

 This gives you a simple path from deployment to a working WhatsApp automation workflow in just a few steps.